ga-curriculum/responsive-design-v2/media-queries/README.md

 When the screen is 800 pixels or larger, the background color will change to `gainsboro`, as we originally intended.

 The big takeaway is that, like always, the order in which you write your CSS matters.
-However, media queries add layers of complication you must also consider.
+However, media queries add a layer of complication you must also consider.
 Media queries should always appear after all other CSS, and it's important to test your implementation of them.